Home » Recipes » Appetizers » Crab Imperial

 Crab Imperial

 Lump crab meat is the main ingredient in Crab Imperial.
-You’ll want to use 1 pound of good quality fresh lump crab meat.
+You’ll want to use 1 pound of good quality fresh jumbo lump crab meat.
 This dish is all about the crab flavor.
 The other ingredients are just there to accentuate the crab flavor.
-Lump crab meat comes in big chunks that have a wonderful sweet flavor.
+Jumbo lump crab meat comes in big chunks that have a wonderful sweet flavor.

 Crab Imperial is a classic Maryland recipe